Young Audiences and Families

 Incidentally, discounted family tickets are available for many productions in the young program.
 These are valid for two to five people - including at least one adult and one child - and can be easily booked in the webshop.

-Teachers can find suitable offers and contact options for advice on selecting plays for their school classes on this page.
+We have put together suitable offers and contact options for teachers seeking advice on selecting plays for their school classes.

 All visitors of the festival, from young to old, can embark on their own cultural journey, enabling them to have exciting experiences and creating vivid memories.